 CT or MRI?

 A CT scan is the test of choice to evaluate for the four types of intracranial hemorrhage (subdural, epidural, intracerebral, or subarachnoid) bleeding in the brain, swelling of the brain during the first 24 to 48 hours after injury, or to detect a skull fracture because it is faster, more cost-effective, and easier to perform than an MRI.
-No test, however, currently available is sensitive and specific enough to diagnose all intracranial injuries.
+[2,4] No test, however, currently available is sensitive and specific enough to diagnose all intracranial injuries.

 Note of caution

-The use of CT scans in diagnosing concussion is surprisingly common among neurologists (a 2011 study3 found the CT rate among neurologists at 72.2%), a rate the study's author and MomsTEAM concussion expert, William P. Meehan, III, MD, said was "probably higher than it needs to be."
-Given the results of a a new study reported in the British medical journal, The Lancet4 that children and young adults scanned multiple times by CT have a small increased risk of leukemia and brain tumors in the decade following their first scan, parents should make sure a CT scan is really necessary in treatment of their child after head injury.
+The use of CT scans in diagnosing concussion is surprisingly common among neurologists.
+A 2011 study found the CT rate among neurologists at 72.2%, a rate the study's author and MomsTEAM concussion expert, William P. Meehan, III, MD, said was "probably higher than it needs to be."
+No wonder, then, that the new American Academy of Neurology guidelines state in no uncertain terms that "CT imaging should not be used to diagnose [sport-related concussion]."

-Source: Halstead, M, Walter, K. "Clinical Report - Sport-Related Concussion in Children and Adolescents" Pediatrics.
+4. Halstead, M, Walter, K.Clinical Report - Sport-Related Concussion in Children and Adolescents.
+Pediatrics.
 2010;126(3): 597-615.

-3. Meehan WP, d'Hemecourt P, Collins C, Comstock RD, Assessment and Management of Sport-Related Concussions in United States High Schools.
+5. Meehan WP, d'Hemecourt P, Collins C, Comstock RD, Assessment and Management of Sport-Related Concussions in United States High Schools.
 Am.
 J. Sports Med.
 2011;20(10)(published online on October 3, 2011 ahead of print) as dol:10.1177/0363546511423503 (accessed October 3, 2011).

-4. Pearce MS, et al. Radiation exposure from CT scans in childhood and subsequent risk of leukaemia and brain tumours: a retrospective cohort study.
+6. Pearce MS, et al. Radiation exposure from CT scans in childhood and subsequent risk of leukaemia and brain tumours: a retrospective cohort study.
 The Lancet.
-June 7, 2012 (published online ahead of print).Revised and Updated June 20, 2012
+June 7, 2012 (published online ahead of print).